 Finally, this is written about setting aside money for 1099 taxes as it relates to tax laws in the United States.
 Tax laws are different in different countries.
 Keep in mind, it's impossible to get into all the different state and local taxes while keeping the length of this post somewhat reasonable.
 You should understand your state taxes and what additional you should save for them.

-Step 1: Get a basic idea what you are taxed on.
+Step 1: Understand what your taxes are based on.

-If you don't have the 18 minutes to watch the video, that's okay.
-So here it is in three simple statements.
-Each statement is linked to a part of our tax guide that goes into more detail than what we do here.
+Here's how it works is in three simple statements.
+Each statement is linked to a part of our tax guide that goes into more detail than we have room to cover here.

 - Your taxes are based on profits, not on what you are paid by gig companies